 Harland & Wolff Engineering Drawing – Distance Piece – 35/2/84138

-Original Harland & Wolff Engineering Drawing of a Governor Spring on linen waxed paper.
+Original Harland & Wolff Engineering Drawing of a Distance Piece on linen waxed paper.

-Signed and dated in Indian Ink by the Engineer and the Supervisor.
+Signed and dated in Indian Ink by the Draughtsman and his Supervisor on 6th October 1939.

 Engineering Drawings from Harland & Wolff.